c0demag/hello-libhandler-enclave/README.md

 ## Compiling

+First ensure the SGX SDK is installed.
+Instructions here: https://github.com/intel/linux-sgx

+Then make sure the SGX environment variables are set:

+    $ source ${sgx-sdk-install-path}/environment

-use the make and pass in the argument LIBHANDLER_DIR.
+Finally use the make and pass in the location of LIBHANDLER_DIR. libhandler must already have been built.
 For example:

     $ make LIBHANDLER_DIR=../libhandler